cruppstahl/minicms/README.md

             in markdown
         [x] Create sample content (about 10 pages)

-    [ ] Build navigation dynamically
+    [x] Build navigation dynamically
         [x] Use .PageTitle instead of "Label"
             [x] By default, use the file name - respect Lower/Uppercase!
-        [x] Remove .Url - use the relative file path instead [ ] How can we set the sort order in the navigation?
+        [x] Remove .Url - use the relative file path instead [x] Set the sort order in the navigation's metadata, for directories and files
-        [ ] Add a metadata flag "hide from navigation" (for Directories and Files!)
+        [x] Add a metadata flag "hide from navigation" (for Directories and Files!)
+        [x] Cover all of this with tests

     [ ] Self-host the documentation of what we have built so far [ ] Create main (left) navigation dynamically w/ configuration